Home › Know More

 Manzanillo port is situated in the State of Colima on the western Pacific Coast of Mexico.
 A cargo port and a famous resort city, Puerto de Manzanillo is the main gateway for international trade, linked to the nation’s industrial and commercial corridor in the western and central regions.

-Its economy is based on the manufacturing, commercial and tourism sectors as the region is abundant in natural resources.
+The region’s economy is based on the manufacturing, commercial, and tourism sectors, and it is abundant in natural resources.

-Principal exports comprise fish, corn, lemons, bananas, canned food, wine, copra, lumber, cement, etc. Repackaging services for shoes, clothes and chemical products are also provided.
+Principal exports include fish, corn, lemons, bananas, canned food, wine, copra, lumber, cement, and other products.
+Repackaging services for shoes, clothes, and chemical products are also provided.

 A wide range of products are unloaded at the port including consumer goods like wax, agricultural produce such as wheat, sorghum, fertilisers, sulphur, and zinc concentrates.

-The port covers 437 hectares of land area and consists of 19 operational berths divided among a breakbulk terminal, an international container terminal, an oil terminal and a passenger terminal capable of accommodating the biggest cruise ships.
+The port covers 437 hectares of land and consists of 19 operational berths, divided among a breakbulk terminal, an international container terminal, an oil terminal, and a passenger terminal capable of accommodating the biggest cruise ships.

 2. Port of Lazaro Cardenas